HusainHG/HusainHG/README.md

 # Hi, I'm Husain 👋

-I’m a **2nd-year Computer Engineering student at VIT Pune**, passionate about **web development** and building solutions that are simple, functional, and user-friendly.
+I’m a **Computer Engineering student at VIT Pune**, passionate about **web development** and building solutions that are simple, functional, and user-friendly.

 ---